People’s health and safety

 Total places safety at the heart of its ambition to be a responsible company.
-The measures and indicators used to manage the Group’s activities are based on this fundamental value, in accordance with the strictest standards, particularly relating to health.
+The operational measures and indicators used to manage the Group’s activities are based on this fundamental value, in accordance with the strictest standards and with regard to health.

 - preventing occupational accidents;

 - preventing occupational health risks;

 - minimizing risks for the health and safety of consumers.

 To address its challenges, Total relies on the HSE division, which forms part of the People & Social Responsibility division, whose President is a member of the Executive Committee.